- Simple Trace Collection for AMS/WMS (End of Service Life), AMS 2000, and HUS 100 Series

 - If the date and time listed in the "Information" box is older than the "event" date and time, or much older than the current system date and time, the log does not need to be downloaded, as it is most likely for a previous event.

 - If a CTL Alarm Trace is relevant, click the "Download" button and save it to the desired directory.

 Simple Trace Limitations

 A "Simple Trace" is needed for all issues relating to Midrange Storage subsystems (AMS/WMS, AMS2000, and HUS100 series).
 The Simple Trace contains hardware logs and configuration information.
-The Simple should be obtained by the Customer (Global Support can obtain one by request if Hi-Track Monitor v7.7 or greater is installed).
+The Simple should be obtained by the Customer (Global Support can obtain one by request if Remote Ops (Hi-Track) Monitor v7.7 or greater is installed).
 It is critical to gather a trace as soon as possible after a problem is detected.
 This is to prevent log data wrapping and loss of critical information.

 If a performance problem is being experienced, collect Performance (PFM) Data while the problem is happening, and when performance collection is complete then take a Simple Trace.
 A Simple Trace by itself is not enough to diagnose performance problems, performance data is required for performance problems and must be collected while the problem is happening.

 Do not collect the Simple Trace while the PFM data is being collected.
 Collecting a Simple Trace during PFM data collection will have an adverse effect on the PFM results.
 If the simple Trace is collected before the performance data, Global Support will not be able to compare the performance graphs with the hardware logs.

 If you have host disconnects, LUN access issues, or latency problems, collect Performance Data first!